What is the top animation school program in Connecticut for 2020?

 Established in 1881 as Storrs Agricultural School, the University of Connecticut (UConn) opened with just three faculty members and 13 male students.
-Today, the school serves nearly 32,200 students enrolled in seven undergraduate degrees in 113 majors, 17 graduate degrees in 90 research and professional practice fields of study, and six professional degree programs (JD, LLM, MD, DMD, PharmD, SJD).
-Programs are offered across one main campus, five regional campuses and 14 colleges and schools.
+Today, the school employs nearly 9,500 faculty and staff members serving 32,257 students.
+The school offers seven undergraduate degrees in 113 majors, 17 graduate degrees in 90 research and professional practice fields of study, and six professional degree programs (JD, LLM, MD, DMD, PharmD, SJD).
+Programs are offered across one main campus, five regional campuses, and 14 colleges and schools.

 The School of Fine Arts offers several programs for aspiring animators including BA and BFA programs in Digital Media and Design with Concentrations in 2D Animation & Motion Graphics, and 3D Animation & Visualization.
 MA and MFA degrees in Digital Media and Design are also the available.
 Creative areas include Digital Arts, Entertainment, Digital Humanities/Social Sciences, STEM, and Business.